tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Promotions-API.md

 {{< /tabs >}}

 ### Execute a transaction with Promotions
-Once you have selected the transaction, you need to include the promotion ID an the number of installments as an extra parameter:
+Once you have selected the promotion, you need to include the promotion ID an the number of installments as an extra parameter:

 {{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}